silx-kit/silx/doc/source/modules/gui/plot/dev.rst

 - :mod:`.MaskToolsWidget` to provide tools to draw a mask on an image.
 - The :mod:`.PlotTools` module provides a set of additional widgets:

-  - :class:`.PlotTools.PositionInfo` to display information related to mouse coordinates in the plot and related information.
-  - :class:`.PlotTools.LimitsToolBar` to display and set the limits of the plot area.
+  - :class:`.PlotTools.PositionInfo`
+  - :class:`.PlotTools.LimitsToolBar`

+- The :mod:`.Profile` module provides toolbar for extracting profiles from image and image stack:

+  - :class:`.Profile.ProfileToolBar`
+  - :class:`.Profile.Profile3DToolBar`

 - :mod:`silx.gui.console` to provide an IPython console which can control the plot area content.